Piletskii-Oleg/UnityGame/README.md

 # How to open
+1. Download last version of Unity Editor
-Open the project's folder using Unity Editor 2021.3.13f1
+2. Open the project's folder using Unity Editor
+3. Wait for the project to load
+4.

 # Used assets
 ## Unity Technologies